 When sloppy and wet, partially waterproof shorts are fantastic.
 I prefer shorts with a waterproof rear and breathable front like the Endura MT500 Spray.
 They keep the brown stripe from soaking through, and have some stretch.
 Most totally waterproof shorts suffer from poor fit, lack of stretch, and high cost.

 Again, wool is your friend.
 Don't ride in synthetic socks.
 Just don't.
 Wear slightly thicker wool socks such as the Woolie Boolie, they're what I ride year-round.
+Make sure your shoes aren't too tight as that will cut off circulation and cause frozen feet.

 You'll want some method of keeping your feet dry from splashes, and either waterproof shoes or waterproof socks work well.